bsde1245/pharmacy/pages/dha.md

 NOTE:

-The attestation of documents is not necessary DHA (Dubai Health Authority) will do all the process itself if somebody do it.
-So well and good.
+6) The attestation of documents is not necessary DHA (Dubai Health Authority) will do all the process itself if somebody do it, So well and good.
+Once you upload documents it need some time to approve the documents.
+Check your account regularly.
 Once your application will be approved, check your DHA (Dubai Health Authority) website inbox, they will ask you to submit 220 Darham (AED) online.
-Pay 220 Darham (AED) by Credit card.
-(Pay by someone in Dubai having DHA account and credit card), So managed someone there who can pay on behalf of you.
+Pay 220 Darham (AED) by Credit card or debit card.

-Within 5 to 6 working days or more after submitting 220 Darham, DHA (Dubai Health Authority) will send you an email in your DHA (Dubai Health Authority) website inbox and update your DHA (Sheryan Account) then they will tell you to pay PSV (Primary Source Verification) fee which is 866 Darham (AED).
-PSV fee is for Verification of your three documents PharmD Degree, Category and Experience Certificate, if you upload extra documents they will ask you for more fee.
+7) Within 5 to 6 working days or more after submitting 220 Darham, DHA (Dubai Health Authority) will send you an email in your DHA website inbox and update your DHA (Sheryan) account by filling more fields.
+Then they will tell you to pay PSV (Primary Source Verification) fee which is 866 Darham (AED).
+PSV fee is for Verification of your three documents Degree, Category and Experience Certificate, if you upload extra documents they will ask you for more fee.

-Once you pay PSV fee wait for 24 hours After submitting PSV fee they (Dubai Health Authority) will send you an Eligibility ID for Prometrics but it will be active and work after 5 working days.
+8) Once you pay PSV fee wait for 24 hours After submitting PSV fee they (Dubai Health Authority) will send you an Eligibility ID for Prometrics but it will be active and work after 5 working days.

-After 4 or 5 working days DHA will send u message to your account to book exam date.They will send u promatric site address go there and select your exam date and exam center, u must have eligibility ID for selection of exam date and center.
+9) After 4 or 5 working days DHA will send you message to your account to book exam date.Then go to [promatric site address](https://www.prometric.com) go there and select your exam date and exam center, you must have eligibility ID for selection of exam date and center.
 You can write exam from your own country.
-Check the video below to see how to select exam cetntre. ( There are only 2 exam center in UAE one is in Dubai knowllege village AMIDEST BUILDING and the second center is in AbudDahbi).
+Check the video below to see how to select exam cetntre.
+DHA exams are not available in Canada, France , Greece, Ireland and South Africa.

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="//www.youtube.com/embed/G9A1h8Ky9To?rel=0" allowfullscreen></iframe>
 </div>

-You can give exam provided dates in the calender don't matter either its sunday or not.
-Select exam date and test center. when u select exam date and center they will ask you to submit ONLINE Exam fee that 230US Dollors almost equal to 840Dhs.
+10) You can give exam provided dates in the calender don't matter either its sunday or not.
+Select exam date and test center. when you select exam date and center they will ask you to submit ONLINE Exam fee that 230US Dollors almost equal to 840Dhs.
-After paying Exam fee wait for 24 to 48 hrs they will send you message for initiation of PSV process and also give u expected date for the report of PSV.
-Max.
-30 to 40days it will take.
+After paying Exam fee wait for 24 to 48 hrs they will send you message for initiation of PSV process and also give you expected date for the report of PSV.
+Maximum 30 to 40days it will take.
 And also one CONFIRMATION EMAIL they will send you.
 You must print that confirmation email.It contain your exam date test center and everything in detail.

-You can check your check your report status at  the following link
+11) You can check your check your report status at  the following link

 [dataflowstatus](http://www.dataflowstatus.com/applicationstatus)

-They will ask you for Reff.no which given to u by DHA in your sharyan account and passport no.
+They will ask you for Reff.no which given to you by DHA in your sharyan account and passport no.
 You need to bring following documents at Test Day.

 A. Email Print